cornerstonejs/cornerstone3D/packages/docs/docs/tools-introduction.md

 With a rendering library where everything exists in 3D space (even our stack viewports are rendered at the actual position and normal direction in space), rather than a 2D plane, we need to rethink how we do tool interactions.
 We are building a framework similar to CornerstoneTools called `CornerstoneTools3D` which will sit on top of the new rendering library.

-- Tool data is now stored in 3D patient space in a particular DICOM Frame of Reference (FoR).
+- Annotations are now stored in 3D patient space in a particular DICOM Frame of Reference (FoR).
 Previously, tools were attached to individual images by their unique image ID.
   In general, all images in a single DICOM study exist in the same FoR (e.g. both PET and CT in a PET/CT acquisition).
 Transformation matrices can be produced which can convert between frames of references.
 This is performed in order to map tools between imaging timepoints or between co-registered series (e.g. contrast CT to non-contrast CT).

 - A single Scene can include multiple imaging Volumes (e.g. a fusion scene would include both PET and CT, and possibly a segmentation volume).